harrytsz/Diary365/README.md

 </div>

-<font color='red'>Every Topic has multiple resources such as HTML、MP3、MP4、PDF and so on.</font>
+**Note:**Every Topic has multiple resources such as HTML、MP3、MP4、PDF and so on, you can download for free.

 ## :newspaper: Contents
 * [Day000](./Diarys/Day000/README.md)